siwu-945/complier/README.md

 ## Incomplete?

 - phi functions
     - I really tried to implement phi functions, but I couldn't get it to work.
-I tried to implement it in the TransformIR.java file, within the method:
-        - public void transformPhiFunctions()
+I tried to implement when the statement is a "while" statement, but I couldn't figure a way to use phi function with it.
 - Sorry if the code is really messy, I only gained the understanding of what I am doing when I wrote a lot, and didn't plan a good code readability from the start.